binipringle/crim-outline/index.md

 - c.
 By reason of a situation occasioned or developed through no fault of the actor
 - d.
 And which is of such gravity that, according to ordinary standards of intelligence and morality, the desirability and urgency such injury clearly … (see statute)

 **Hypo:** Prof K going to negligently start a fire.
 Town will burn down.
-Only way to create a fire break is to burn down prof Mott’s house.
+Only way to create a fire break is to burn down prof M’s house.
 K accused of arson.
 Would he have defense of necessity in NY?
 NO, because c – “no fault of the actor” The criticism of the law is that maybe person not having recourse to necessity might deter person from saving houses from fire he had caused.

 **MPC 3.02**